-Terminate the cable and the RJ45 plug with a modular plug termination tool similar to
+Terminate the cable and the RJ45 plug with a modular plug termination tool similar to the one shown in Figure 7.

 Depress the locking tab of the RJ45 plug and align it with the wide slot of the plug housing shown in Figure 8 Detail A. Gently pull the cable until the plug is fully seated.
 Hold the plug in position and rotate cable fitting until tightened to a torque of 3.4 Nm (30 lb-in) as shown in Figure 8 Detail B.